NaiveNeuron/gta-monitor/README.md

 ### Prerequisites

 * nodejs
-* database which is supported by sequelize - mysql, sqlite, postgres or mssql
+* database which is supported by sequelize - MySQL, MariaDB, SQLite, PostgreSQL or MsSQL

 ### Installation